Wow (Zara Larsson song): Composition

 The song is written in the key of F-sharp minor with a tempo of 155 beats per minute.

 Critical reception

 Mike Wass of Idolator characterised the song as about "feeling sexy in your own skin", calling it an "exciting addition to Zara’s discography" and complimenting its "magnificent post-chorus drop".

 Sabrina Carpenter remix

-A remix of the song featuring Work It's lead actress Sabrina Carpenter was released on 25 September 2020.
+A remix of the song featuring Sabrina Carpenter was released on 25 September 2020.
 Its music video premiered on 7 October.